The Bronze Age of Accessible Gaming

 N.B.
 Installing and using the RCA Studio II emulator games console is quite straight forward if you are using an older PC, and providing that you keep a handy note of the controls.
 However, some modern

-"64-bit" PC's will not be able to run this emulator, which is a bit rubbish.
+"64-bit" PC's will not be able to run this emulator.
+If this is the case, try the Emma o2 emulator (or via this mirror of Emma o2) which seems more stable..
 If you do get this emulator working, bear in mind that this machine has a number of in-built games available from the

 Double-click on the RCA red icon to start the emulator.